bingalls/quoteql/README.md

 # QuoteQL
 Simple Demo of GraphQL in PHP.

-Enjoy the native English wit of George Bernard Shaw, as well as living artists & scientists.
+Unix `fortune` cookie API serving the wit of George Bernard Shaw & living artists & scientists.

 _This demo is written in a hybrid ReST, not GraphQL style!_